 Tax-loss harvesting is a strategy that sounds complex but is quite straightforward.
 It involves selling investments that have lost value to offset the capital gains from your profitable sales.
 These realized losses can cancel out your gains, dollar for dollar.
 If your losses are greater than your gains, you can use up to $3,000 of the excess to reduce your regular taxable income each year.
 Any remaining losses can be carried forward to future years, giving you a flexible tool for managing your tax bill over time.
 It’s a smart way to find a silver lining in underperforming assets within your broader investment portfolio and lower your capital gains taxes on your real estate gains.

-Time Your Sale for the Best Outcome
+How to Time Your Sale for Tax Benefits

 Sometimes, the simplest strategy is the most effective: patience.
 By holding onto a property for more than one year before selling, you ensure your profit is taxed at the more favorable long-term capital gains rate instead of the higher short-term rate.
 Timing is also critical if you’ve ever lived in your investment property.
 The IRS allows you to exclude a significant portion of your gains if the property was your primary residence.
 You can exclude up to $250,000 of gain if you’re single, or $500,000 if you’re married filing jointly.
 To qualify, you must have owned and lived in the home for at least two of the five years leading up to the sale of your home.